 Stock Purchase Agreement: What Is It?

-A stock purchase agreement is the agreement that two parties sign when shares of a company are being bought or sold.
+A stock purchase agreement is an agreement that two parties sign when shares of a company are being bought or sold.
 These agreements are often used by small corporations who sell stock.
 Either the company or shareholders in the organization can sell stock to buyers.
-A stock purchase agreement is meant to protect you whether you're the purchaser or the seller.
+A stock purchase agreement is meant to protect you, whether you're the purchaser or the seller.

 Before an agreement is finalized, a letter of intent (LOI) is created explaining the proposed sale.
 A buyer should have due diligence and ensure the purchase agreement has the same terms as the LOI.